anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 the extension to defining only JSON values within the extensions namespace.
 Therefore, an extension may define the use of its own JSON values together with the use of JSON values from other extensions or RDAP specifications.
-As with the ICANN profile or RIR profile extensions, the extension may simply signal policy applied to already defined RDAP structures.
+As with the ICANN profile or NRO profile extensions, the extension may simply signal policy applied to already defined RDAP structures.

 # Existing Extension Registrations